GENERICERROR000/I_Can_Docker/README.md

 # I Can Docker And You Can Too

-1. What is Docker?
+1. What is this Docker?
-2. Why should you use it?
-3. Contain Errs
+2. Contain Errs
-4. Docker World<sup>TM</sup>
+3. Docker World<sup>TM</sup>
-5. Running your first container
+4. Running your first container
+5. Containerizing an application
-6. Docker and the CLI: How your life can be improved with just a few hundreds of hours practice...
+6. Managing Docker via CLI: How your life can be improved with just a few hundred of hours practice...
-7. Containerizing an app
-8. What’s that?
+7. What’s that?
 Ah - Production?
 Don’t talk about - production?
 You kidding me?
 Production?
 I just hope we can run this container!

-## 1. What is Docker?
+## 1. What is this Docker?

-* Ensures consistency across your deployed application instances, minimizes errors, and makes managing scalable infrastructure much easier.
-* Modularization / Separation of concerns
-* By modularizing our code into standalone units with a single concern, our code become much more reusable and easier to manage.
-If we want to replace an old feature, all we need to do is remove the old module and replace it with a new one, without it affecting the entire codebase.
+### Docker and containers

+* Docker helps you create a reproducible environment.
+    - Your application is run in inside and isolated environment.
+* You are able to specify the specific OS, the exact version of different libraries, different environment variables and their values among other things.
+    - Containers contain everything you need to run an application, including the source code you wrote.
+* Makes it easy to create multiple micro-services that are written in different programming languages and that are using different versions of the same lib and even the same OS.

-## 2. Why should you use it?
+### Why should you use it?

 * Local environment setup is annoying (`brew install <app>` more like `"brew is upgrading - maybe find something else todo"`)
+* Environments looks the same
+* Works on my machine
+* Modularization and separation of concerns

-## 3. Contain Errs
+## 2. Contain Errs

 * Container != Virtual Machine (VM)
+    - Containers and VMs are similar in their goals: to isolate an application and its dependencies into a self-contained unit that can run anywhere.
+    - Remove the need for physical hardware, allowing for more efficient use of computing resources
+* A VM is essentially an emulation of a real computer that executes programs like a real computer.
+VMs run on top of a physical machine using a “hypervisor”.
+A hypervisor, in turn, runs on either a host machine or on “bare-metal”.
+* A container provides operating-system-level virtualization by abstracting the “user space”.

 ### Container

-* Docker containers must be self-dependent.
-This means all dependencies required by the container, including platforms and the actual application code, are packaged inside the container (different from standard Linux containers - for what it's worth).
+* Docker containers are self-dependent.
+    - All dependencies required by the container, including platforms and the actual application code, are packaged inside the container (different from standard Linux containers - for what it's worth).
-* Those dependancies are provided by the image that the container runs on top of.
+* Those dependencies are provided by the image that the container runs on top of.
 For our purposes, a container is a running instance of an image.

 ### Image

-* An image is simply an ordered list of layers, which are each representations of the changes to the filesystem.
+* An image is simply an ordered list of layers, which represent changes to the filesystem.
 * Since everything in Linux is a file, what these filesystem changes really represents are operations, such as the running of installation scripts.
-Therefore, an image is really just an environment that resulted from sequential operations that was ran to set up the environment.
+    - An image is really just an environment that resulted from sequential operations that are run to set up the environment.

 ### Layer

-* Each of these operation produces a layer, which can be view as a snapshot of the image at this point of the set-up process.
-The next operation would then operate on the last layer, and builds on top of it.
+* Each of these operation produces a layer.
+    - Can be viewed as a point-in-time snapshot of the image at time of process.
+    - The next operation operates on the last layer, and builds on top of it.

-In the end, you get an ordered list of sequentially-dependent layers, which makes up the image.
+* In the end, you get an ordered list of sequentially-dependent layers, which makes up the image.

 ### A Running Container

 * When running a container, a new writable container layer is created on top of the read-only image (composed of read-only layers).
 Any file changes are contained within the container layer.
-* If a file from the image is needed to be changed, the diff is stored in the container layer - the image layers are never changed.
+* Image layers are never changed.

-## 4. Docker World<sup>TM</sup>
+## 3. Docker World<sup>TM</sup>

 * [Want install?
 Click here and act now!](https://hub.docker.com/editions/community/docker-ce-desktop-mac)
 * Container Registry ([Docker Hub](https://hub.docker.com/))
 * Docker Engine
     - The Docker daemon and client, together, makes up the Docker Engine

-## 5. Running your first container
+## 4. Running your first container

 ```bash
 # Just run it